Must You Leave the U.S. to Wait For Your Green Card?

 An important question for many people applying for U.S. lawful residence while already living or staying in the U.S. is: Will you need to leave the United States while you wait for your application to be processed?

-By , J.D. · University of Washington School of Law
+By , J.D.
+University of Washington School of Law

-An important question for many people applying for U.S. lawful residence (a green card) while already living or staying in the U.S. is: Will I need to leave the United States while waiting for my application to be processed?
+An important question for foreign nationals living in the United States and being petitioned for U.S. lawful residence (a green card) through U.S. family or an employer is: Will I need to leave the country as part of having my application successfully processed?
+The short answer is: It depends.

 People for Whom Visas Are Immediately Available

-An immigrant visa is immediately available if you are the immediate relative of a U.S. citizen petitioner (you are the citizen's spouse, parent, or unmarried child under 21) or if you are applying based on having received asylum or refugee status in the U.S; or if you are applying for residence certain other family members (in the so-called "preference" categories) or through a U.S. employer in a category where there are fewer applicants each year than the number of available visas.
+• applying for residence certain other family members (in the so-called "preference" categories) or through a U.S. employer in a category where there are fewer applicants each year than the number of available visas.

 People for Whom Visas Are NOT Immediately Available

-Your petitioner (family member or employer) will have started the green card application process for you, by filing a petition on Form I-130 or I-140 with U.S. Citizenship and Immigration Services.
+Your U.S. petitioner (family member or employer) will have started the green card application process for you, by filing a petition on Form I-130 or I-140 with U.S. Citizenship and Immigration Services.
 Once that petition is approved, you will receive a "Priority Date," or a place on the waiting list.
 See How to Determine Your Priority Date for Immigration Purposes to better understand this process.
-The key thing to realize is that you don't receive any right to remain in the U.S. while you wait for your Priority Date to become current.
+The key thing to realize is that you don't receive any right to remain in the United States while you wait for your Priority Date to become current.

 • the beneficiary of an immigrant visa or labor certification petition (including I-140, I-130, I-360, or I-526) that was filed on or before April 30, 2001, or